tjgore/tj-portfolio/content/articles/dynamic-pages-with-clean-urls-in-nextjs.md

 Let's update our `index.js` to be a page with a Nav component and a listing of articles.
 To keep things simple, let's just use tailwind css cdn to add a little bit of styling.

+**Note:** Tailwind css is very large and its best to use it locally and [purgecss](https://www.purgecss.com/) the file for better performance.

 ```jsx
 // components/nav.js